What are the key statistics about liver cancer?

 The percentage of Americans developing liver cancer has been rising slowly for several decades.

-The average age at diagnosis of liver cancer is 62.
-More than 90% of people diagnosed with liver cancer are older than 45 years of age.
-About 3% are between 35 and 44 years of age and less than 3% are younger than 35.
+The average age at diagnosis of liver cancer is 63.
+More than 95% of people diagnosed with liver cancer are 45 years of age or older.
+About 3% are between 35 and 44 years of age and about 2% are younger than 35.

 This cancer is much more common in countries in sub-Saharan Africa and Southeast Asia than in the US.
 In many of these countries it is the most common type of cancer.
 More than 700,000 people are diagnosed with this cancer each year throughout the world.
 Liver cancer is also a leading cause of cancer deaths worldwide, accounting for more than 600,000 deaths each year.